Master’s Degree Program

 Boston University’s Department of Psychological & Brain Sciences offers great opportunities for conducting research alongside leading faculty.
 U.S. News & World Report ranks Boston University #37 in the world (tied with Cornell University) for the strength of its combined psychiatry/psychology faculty research strength—a ranking to which BU psychological and brain sciences faculty contribute greatly.

 BU’s Master of Arts in Psychology provides the flexibility to pursue a variety of areas in psychology, building on a common foundation of scientific methodologies.
-Our students are exposed to different aspects of the field through completion of coursework and developing an independent project with a faculty member, and are apply to examine the application of psychology to various behavioral, cognitive, and social issues.
+Our students are exposed to different aspects of the field through completion of coursework and developing an independent project with a faculty member.
+A particular strength of the program is in examining the application of psychology to various behavioral, cognitive, and social issues.
 This program is ideal for students who wish to strengthen their understanding of research methodology and clarify their interest in the field in preparation for employment or advanced graduate training.

 Program Opportunities and Requirements